Lidder River: Geography

 The river originates from Kolhoi Glacier near Sonamarg and gives rise to Lidder Valley.
 It runs southwards through the alpine meadows of Lidderwat in the region of Aru, from which it got its name.
 It covers 30 km before reaching Pahalgam where it joins the major tributary of the East Lidder from Sheshnag Lake.
-It then runs westwards until it meets the Jehlum River at Mirgund Khanabal near Anantnag.
+It then runs westwards until it meets the Jhelum River at Mirgund Khanabal near Anantnag.
 It has crystal blue-coloured water and Pahalgam is situated in the center of Lidder Valley.

 Economy

 The waters of the river are mainly used for irrigation purposes through different canals and as drinking water processed by water treatment plants.
 There are many different varieties of fish present in the river and a fisheries plant has been built on the banks of the river.
 The major types of fish found in the river are the river trout (Salmo trutta fario) and rainbow trout (Oncorhynchus mykiss).